Duke of Sussex loses appeal over UK security arrangements

 She added: “We do say that his presence here, and throughout this appeal, is a potent illustration, were one needed, of how much this appeal means to him and his family.”

-Judges were told Harry’s case was not that he should be automatically entitled to the same protection he was given as a working royal.
+Judges were told Harry’s case was not that he should be automatically entitled to the same protection he was given as a working royal, and instead he should be subjected to the same processes as other people being considered for protective security, unless there was a “cogent” reason not to.

-The Home Office defended the appeal, telling the court the challenge “involves a continued failure to see the wood for the trees, advancing propositions available only by reading small parts of the evidence, and now the judgment, out of context and ignoring the totality of the picture”.
+Lawyers for the duke also said that Ravec did not get an assessment from an “expert specialist body” called the risk management board.

-Sir James Eadie KC, for the Home Office, said Ravec was faced with a “unique set of circumstances”.
+However, in the 21-page written judgment, Sir Geoffrey said he did not think Harry had been “able to demonstrate that the judge was wrong to determine” that Sir Richard Mottram, then chairman of Ravec, had “good reason to depart” from policy.